lkzeric/Embedded_System/3_Optimization_Examples/README.md

     4. By shortening the total latency required to erase blocks across channels, the overall time spent flashing new firmware is reduced.
 This optimization improves firmware update efficiency and, in turn, increases productivity on the production line.

-# 2. Shorten the latency of firmware update
+# 2. Shorten the Latency of Firmware Update
 - Original Version
     1. The host can issue NVMe commands, such as Firmware Download and Firmware Commit, to update the SSD firmware after it has been flashed on the production line.
 To execute the new firmware, the device must pass through the ROM Code, which loads the updated firmware into the ATCM.
 During a firmware update, the CPU clock speed used in ROM Code execution is the same as that used for a normal power cycle.
 The flow of Firmware Update could be divided into following subsections: <br>
     ![fw_update](../Image/3_Optimization_Examples/fw_update.png)